Communications, Author at SJRWMD – Page 30 of 81

 Cost-share funds protect the St. Johns River while keeping farmers productive

 Chances are, the vegetables and maybe even the potato chips you’re buying in your local supermarket are grown on local farms in northeast Florida.
-There’s also a good chance those farms are partnering with the district on innovative practices and technologies to lessen groundwater use and reduce agricultural runoff entering the St. Johns River while working to keep their farms productive.
+There’s also a good chance those farms are partnering with the District on innovative practices and technologies to lessen groundwater use and reduce agricultural runoff entering the St. Johns River while working to keep their farms productive.

 November 9, 2017